bbauska/Coursera-Bootstrap/readme.md

 Here you see strong, May we contact you?

-That\'s why it is displayed in bold letters right next to the checkbox here.
+That&apos;s why it is displayed in bold letters right next to the checkbox here.

 Now below in the code, you have a div class col-md-3 offset-md-1.